delta-hq/openblocklabs-starknet-data/README.md

 1. Create or edit the file associated with your DEX in the `src` folder.
 Ex: `00_haiko.py`
 2. The output of that file should be a json (saved in the `test` folder) with the data necessary to calculate market depth or the market depth itself.
 3. Add a `test_{your_dex}.py` file in the `test` folder.
 This is the file Your result will be tested against.
+4. Add your test to the `99_tests.py` file in the `src` folder.
-4. When ready, run `python run.py` which will run all the files in `src` including the tests file.
+5. When ready, run `python run.py` which will run all the files in `src` including the tests file.

 ## The Request